southallskye/COMP-426-Final-Project/README.md

 30 points: Having a front end that is interactive and event-driven
 - sign in page
 - list of trips
-- add a new trip: city location, country, dates
+- add a new trip: city location, country, dates, what you want to do
 -
 30 points: Having a back end that serves at least two resources with a RESTful CRUD (create, read, update, and delete) API.
-- location
+- date & location database
-- dates
+- diy events database
 - get, store database and send to front end
 10 points: Uses at least one 3rd party API
 - Weather API